 There is also a significant amount of time I've spent working on private projects at home that was worthy of my time and savings.

 Based on ~11 years of autodidact and professional experience I consider myself an expert of modern C++.
-I'm fluent in template metaprogramming too.
+I'm fluent in template metaprogramming as well.

 I prefer using Windows as a primary development platform, but I'm comfortable with Linux distributions (Red Hat too) even if restricted to console access.
 In fact this website is running on a Linux VM managed by me.

 I have a Bachelor degree in Computer Science and specialization in Computer Networks.